"Neo-Organicism" and the "Play-Style-Dream" Triangle

 2. Does the dream have a style (through which it obtains its particular way of being)?

 3. Does the theoretical notion of style have qualities that are dependent on an ontology of the dream?

 4. Does the dream have a play-like quality, that is, does its activity (especially in the domain of aesthetics) have affinities with play?

 5. Does style proceed with the lightness of play?

 6. Can play appear like a dream?

-Organic approaches were not very successful in the latter half of the twentieth century.
-The short-lived Russian and Bergsonian adventures were superseded by – on one side of the channel – analytic philosophy that analyzes (=splits apart), and on the other side by deconstruction.
+It remains to say that organic approaches were not very successful in the latter half of the twentieth century.
+The short-lived Russian and Bergsonian adventures were superseded by – on one side of the channel – analytic philosophy that analyzes (=splits apart), and on the other side, by deconstruction.
 The World War II experiences of totalitarianism led to the perception that any totality must be split apart or deconstructed.
 My neo-organicism develops a hermeneutic alternative by rethinking synthesis and dynamic forms of holism without falling into the trap of totalitarianism.